30+ Successful PWA Examples for Your Inspiration

-Moreover, the PWA is lighter than the native android and iOS apps.
+Moreover, the size of Starbucks PWA is 99.84% lighter than its iOS application.
 Hence, it recorded 2x daily active users.

 BMW is yet another famous PWA example on our list.
-The company created a PWA to provide many podcasts, articles, stories, etc., revolving in the automotive industry.
+The company created a PWA to provide many podcasts, articles, stories, etc., revolving around the automotive industry.

-Moreover, through the PWA, BMW presented content via loops so that users get hooked to the app.
+With the help of PWA, BMW presented content via loops so that users get hooked to the app.

-After launching the progressive web app, BMW got terrific results 4X faster load times than the previous site, a 50% increase in mobile users, 49% increase in organic SEO traffic.
+After launching the progressive web app, BMW got terrific results like 4X faster load times than the previous site, a 50% increase in mobile users, and a 49% increase in organic SEO traffic.

 SoundSlice is a boon for all the musicians who want to learn and practice guitar, piano, sax, banjo, etc., online.
 They created PWA to enhance users’ experience.

-SoundSlice PWA has transformed the music experience as it allows users to sync music notation with the unique music player.
+SoundSlice PWA has transformed the music experience by allowing users to sync music notation with the unique music player.